 - The parotid duct, the excretory duct of the parotid gland, leads to an opening on the opposite side of the second molar teeth.

-- The external carotid artery splits into its two final branches: the maxillary and the superficial temporal arteries.
+- The external carotid artery splits into its 2 final branches: the maxillary and superficial temporal arteries.

-Clinical: Parotitis epidemica.
-Inflammation of the parotid gland, as it occurs in the disease mumps, causes an increase in pressure in the retromandibular fossa, which leads to severe nerve irritation and pain.
+Clinical: Mumps is an inflammation of the parotid gland that causes increased pressure in the retromandibular fossa, which leads to severe nerve irritation and pain.

 This connective tissue space allows sliding motions in the neck area and surrounds the pharynx laterally and medially.
-A septum divides this region into two parts:
+A septum divides this region into 2 parts:

 Triangles of the Neck

 The neck is considered to be quadrangular in shape.
-The shape forms the basis to study various components of the neck, their relations, and approach during surgical procedures.
+The shape forms the basis for studying the various components of the neck, their relations, and approaches during surgical procedures.
 The boundaries of the quadrangular shape include:

 - The mandible superiorly